cbernal2/CTS4000/mysubmission.md

 <br>
 <p>This design choice becomes problematic when narrating a story with a topic of such weight and severity.
 Although these characters are meant to simply represent a role, they are misleading and can create an atmosphere of lightheartedness, which is not an accurate representation of the real story at hand.
 However, the genericness of each character can prevent certain biases because aspects such as ethnicity and sexuality cannot be assumed, and, therefore, preconceived notions are avoided.
 Effective digital storytelling calls for finding the balance between too much and not enough detail.</p>

-<p>Similarly, another element ‘The Infographic Show,’ utilizes, is adding speech and thought bubbles to their characters.
+<p>Similarly, another element, ‘The Infographic Show,’ utilizes, is adding speech and thought bubbles to their characters.
 This is effective in the same way as highlighting or bolding a particular word in a text can indicate its importance.
 Speech bubbles are signals of a significant conversation between people or provide the audience with a general idea of what was said.
 However, this too can harm the semblance of this case.
 This screenshot (Fig. 3.5) depicts a young Menendez brother playing at the park.
 The speech bubble says, “Does your dad hit you all the time, too?”
 This extremely childish depiction of a child blatantly expressing concerns about domestic abuse is satirically inaccurate to the real trauma the brothers endured as children.
 While this digital element is effective in adding context to images, it might be utilized better to reflect a more probable scenario. </p>

 <div align="center">